gvwilson/sensibleadventures/nardica/nardica.md

 Wales didn't answer.
-Uncle Jack stepped toward him, and for one wild moment Iffy thought he was going to grab Wales and throw him overboard, but then Aunt Naggie grabbed his arm.
+Uncle Jack stepped toward him, and for one wild moment Iffy thought he was going to shove Wales overboard, but then Aunt Naggie grabbed his arm.
 "Jack!"
 The drone was diving straight at them.

 Everything seemed to happen at once.
-The drone plummeted toward them.
+The drone plummeted toward the *Guinevere*.
 Aunt Naggie shrieked.
-Uncle Jack swore and shoved her out of his way as he reached for the gaff hook that hung on the cabin wall next to them.
+Uncle Jack swore and shook her off as he reached for the gaff hook that hung on the cabin wall next to them.
-Iffy was about to bolt for the pier when Wales opened his eyes and said, "Stop!"
+Iffy was about to throw herself onto the deck when Wales opened his eyes and said, "Stop!"

 The drone pulled up short,